Skip to content

 Woman with diabetes standing on top of the hill and looking at camera

-To be eligible for subsidised CGM or Flash GM products through the NDSS you must be registered with the NDSS.
+To be eligible for subsidised CGM products through the NDSS you must be registered with the NDSS.

-The Australian Government provides access to subsidised continuous glucose monitoring (CGM) and flash glucose monitoring (Flash GM) products through the NDSS.
-To be eligible for subsidised CGM or Flash GM products through the NDSS you must be registered with the NDSS.
+The Australian Government provides access to subsidised continuous glucose monitoring (CGM) products through the NDSS.
+To be eligible for subsidised CGM products through the NDSS you must be registered with the NDSS.

 Once a completed access form is processed by the NDSS, you will receive information confirming your start date and other details.
 You can visit your preferred NDSS Access Point (usually a community pharmacy) and order your approved supplies.